Trump spoke with Putin at the end of the G20 social dinner

 Washington (CNN)President Donald Trump and his Russian counterpart, Vladimir Putin, spoke for a second time on July 7 following their two-hour-long bilateral meeting earlier that day.

 "There was a couples-only social dinner at the G20.
-Toward the end, the President spoke to Putin at the dinner," National Security Council spokesman Michael Anton told CNN Tuesday.
+Toward the end, the President spoke to Putin at the dinner," National Security Council spokesman Michael Anton told CNN Tuesday of the previously undisclosed meeting.

 "No staff or Cabinet were at the dinner at all, for any of the countries," with the exception of translators, Anton said.